rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 > *Awesome.
 It looks like you are still overachieving with this app, and I thank you for it.
 If they ever figure out how to automate me running Housekeeper, I will be out of a job!*

 > *Rad, this saves a mountain of time for me.
 Thanks!*

+> *Congratulations on being named a Siemens Techcxllence Award Finalist!
+Your program, and the community that has grown around it, are truly an inspiration to all!*

 Responding to the prompt *"Heard any good jokes about Solid Edge Housekeeper?"*, Google's Bard said: